VirgilLungu27/udemy/readme.md

 Made as part of an Udemy course.

-This showcases the creation of a time clock in JS.
+This project showcases the creation of a ripple effect on a button.